skills/hello-github-actions/README.md

 ### :wave: Welcome to "Hello GitHub Actions"!

-**What are _GitHub Actions_**: GitHub Actions are a flexible way to automate nearly every aspect of your team's software workflow.
+**What is _GitHub Actions_**: Actions are a flexible way to automate nearly every aspect of your team's software workflow.
 You can automate testing, continuously deploy, review code, manage issues and pull requests, and much more.
 The best part, these workflows are stored as code in your repository and easily shared and reused across teams.
-To learn even more, check out the [GitHub Actions feature page](https://github.com/features/actions), or the [GitHub Actions documentation](https://help.github.com/en/actions).
+To learn more, check out the [GitHub Actions feature page](https://github.com/features/actions), or the [GitHub Actions documentation](https://docs.github.com/actions).

-First, we'll define a **workflow** that uses the GitHub Action.
+First, we'll define a **workflow** that uses the action.

 **What is a _workflow_**: Workflows are defined in special files in the `.github/workflows` directory.
 Workflows can execute based on your chosen event.
 For this lab, we'll be using the [`push`](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#push) event.